 5) Simple Exercise

 You don’t have to pay for a gym membership to get the health benefits of moving your body and exercising.
 I used to hate the word exercise because it always brought back memories of horrible PE classes at school or the boredom walking on a treadmill.
 Now, though, I simply think of exercise as any activity that I enjoy that gets my body moving.
-And for times when I’m tempted to just sit on the couch (especially in the winter when it’s freezing cold out!), I like to remind myself of all of the health benefits of exercising for motivation.

 I’ve never enjoyed playing competitive team sports or working out at the gym, but I’ve found that I really love taking my dog for a walk outside.
 Being out in the fresh air and the sunshine is so refreshing and energizing, and I find it much more enjoyable to exercise outdoors in nature rather than indoors at a gym.
 I also recently started doing yoga and have been really enjoying that, too.
 I’m too lazy to leave the house to go to an actual yoga class, so I’ve been doing some of the free beginner videos here: